Twisted Fate Build Guide by HeadinPants

 Many people probably said something along the lines of "What's wrong with this guy?" when they saw my runes above.
 I assure you, I have good reasons for these choices.
 Here are my reasons for each.

-After much debate, I decided on Greater Mark of Hybrid Penetration.
+After much debate, I decided on Greater Mark of Precision.
 Since I already have 10% armor and magic penetration from masteries, the additional flat penetration proves itself quite useful.

 For seals I decided to cover my weaknesses.
 My main weak points were late and early game health, and late game armor.
 Naturally I decided on deviding between each weakness evenly, building 3 greater seal of defense, 3 greater seal of defense, and 3 greater seal of vitality.